I think I have always wanted to write. As a child the only thing I ever won was a Children’s Story Competition run by my school.

 I have never forgotten that moment of wonderful amazement, when, with no expectations, I heard my name read out.
 Sadly, or perhaps luckily, that story, which as far as I can remember involved, mice, a rocket and the moon, is long since lost.

 Later however, in my ‘not so academic’ career my English reports frequently contained comments such as ‘Angela obviously has a future in writing for women’s magazines.’
 I have always taken that as a compliment, though I’m afraid it might not have been intended as such.

-For many years I taught children with Dyslexia in Oxford.
+For some years I taught children with Dyslexia in Oxford.
 However I now spend much of my time at home on our smallholding just outside Wallingford.
-I live here with my husband Ian, a ridiculous number of dogs, a cat, 16 chickens, and a ‘large’ flock of pedigree Cotswold sheep – as Cotswolds are a ‘rare breed’ anything over 19 is called a ‘large flock’!
+I live here with my husband Ian, a ridiculous number of dogs, a cat, 16 chickens, and a ‘large’ flock of pedigree Cotswold sheep – as Cotswolds are a ‘rare breed’ anything over 19 is a ‘large flock’!

 As both the children are grown up and living away from home – there is really no excuse now not to write every day – though I don’t even try to write during lambing – if I do sit down at my computer, I immediately fall asleep!

 I have recently completed Nile Cat which is the first in a trilogy of novels for Young Adults set in Victorian and ancient Egypt.

 This has involved several research trips to Egypt, particularly to both Saqqara and Giza.
 Even with the city of Cairo lapping at the feet of the pyramids, Giza is still an impressive and extraordinary place.